Free BMR Calculator: Find Your Basal Metabolic Rate & Daily Calorie Burn

 What Is Basal Metabolic Rate (BMR)?

-Your basal metabolic rate (BMR) is the number of calories your body burns at complete rest to sustain essential life functions.
-It is the energy cost of simply being alive — with no movement, no digestion, no exercise.
+Your basal metabolic rate (BMR), also called your resting metabolic rate, is the number of calories your body burns at complete rest to sustain essential life functions.
+It is the minimum amount of energy required simply to stay alive — no movement, no digestion, no physical activity included.
+Understanding your resting metabolic rate tells you how fast your metabolism works at baseline.

 Pumping blood through 60,000 miles of vessels

-Your brain alone uses ~20% of your BMR
+Your brain alone uses ~20% of your total BMR

-Key distinction: BMR is your metabolic floor.
-Eating below your BMR means your body is starving — it will break down muscle tissue for fuel.
-Never target BMR as your daily calorie goal.
+Critical rule: BMR is your metabolic floor.
+Eating below your BMR causes your body to break down muscle tissue for energy.
+Never use your BMR as your daily calorie target — always calculate your TDEE first.

 For Men